USTC-StarTeam/APGL4SR/README.md

-# APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023) [Paper Link](https://dl.acm.org/doi/abs/10.1145/3583780.3614781)
+# APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023)
-Source code for paper: [APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023)]
+Source code for paper: [APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023)](https://dl.acm.org/doi/abs/10.1145/3583780.3614781)

 ## Introduction
 We incorporate adaptive and peronalized global collaborative information into sequential recommendation with the proposed APGL4SR framework.